birchwood-langham/alpine-go-build-server/readme.md

 # Alpine Linux Go Build Server

-This build server allows you to checkout Go projects from GitLab and build them so they can be run on Alpine Linux.
+This build server allows you to checkout Go projects from GitHub or GitLab and builds them.
 It supports managed dependencies through Go Modules (Go 1.11+) or Dep.
+The build server supports only pure Go projects, as dependency for C requires different support on Alpine and other Linuxes.

 The following environment variables are supported when starting the build server: